Hi, I’m Michael Duryea.

 Pricing and Insurance

-I’m in-network for individual therapy with Aetna and Cigna.
-For all other insurance plans, I’m considered out-of-network.
-If you have out-of-network benefits, I’m happy to provide a monthly superbill that you can submit to your insurance for possible reimbursement.
-I encourage you to check your mental health benefits before we start, so you’ll know what to expect.
-Feel free to reach out to me or your insurance provider if you need help figuring it out.
+For all other insurance plans, I’m considered an out-of-network provider.
+If your plan includes out-of-network benefits, I’m happy to provide a monthly superbill that you can submit for possible reimbursement.
+Reimbursement is determined by your insurance plan and is not guaranteed.
+Feel free to contact your insurance provider or me if you need help understanding your benefits.

 Individual Counseling